learn-static/hist-320/content/5-topic-modeling.md

 ### Now try it yourself

+1. Click the pencil button at the top right of your `essay-01.md` file to open editing mode.
-1. In your `essay-01.md` file, add two or three sentences of text (the subject can be anything, related or unrelated to your essay topic, this is just for practice).
+2. Underneath the new essay title that you just created, add two or three sentences of text (the subject can be anything, related or unrelated to your essay topic, this is just for practice).
-2. Scroll down to the bottom of the file and type a commit message into the "Commit changes" text box.
+3. Scroll down to the bottom of the file and type a commit message into the "Commit changes" text box.
-3. Click the green "Commit changes" button to save your changes.
+4. Click the green "Commit changes" button to save your changes.
-4. Head over to where you opened your "Essay In Progress" page in a different tab or window.
+5. Head over to where you opened your "Essay In Progress" page in a different tab or window.
-5. Wait a minute or two, then refresh the "Essay In Progress" page.
+6. Wait a minute or two, then refresh the "Essay In Progress" page.
-6. Once you refresh your site, you should see your new sentences.
+7. Once you refresh your site, you should see your new sentences.
-7. The updates may take a few seconds to a few minutes to appear, so hold tight and keep refreshing if you don't see them right away.
+8. The updates may take a few seconds to a few minutes to appear, so hold tight and keep refreshing if you don't see them right away.

 ### Font styles